aeternity/protocol/channels/virtual-state-channels.md

 blockchain both as a source of truth and as an arbiter in disputes.
 Virtual State Channels build on top of them allowing to use a third party - an intermediary - as a source of truth or as an arbiter.
-It is crucial that, as with on-chain State Channels, a Virtual State Channel participant can protect themselves from malicious acts.
+It is crucial that, as with regular State Channels, Virtual State Channel participants can protect themselves from malicious acts.
 Since third parties providing Virtual State Channel infrastructure can also act maliciously, at any point of time a participant can bring a potential dispute on-chain and have it resolved there.